The Productivity Method Planner: An Honest Review

 How does the Productivity Method Planner compare to other UK planners?

-The Productivity Method Planner is stronger on daily execution than most UK planners at a similar price point, and the framework is more clearly articulated than generic planners.
-It's weaker on goal tracking and longer-horizon planning.
+The Productivity Method Planner is stronger on daily execution than most UK planners at a similar price point, and the time-based sorting framework is more clearly articulated than generic planners.
+It's weaker on goal tracking and longer-horizon planning, and it assumes you can judge task length accurately, which doesn't suit everyone.
 Planners designed specifically around weekly goal review — rather than daily task management — fill the gap it leaves.

 Where can you buy the Productivity Method Planner in the UK?

-It's available at Waterstones, Amazon UK, and through Grace Beverley's own channels.
+It's available at Waterstones, Amazon UK, and through productivitymethod.com.
 Because it sells out periodically, stock varies — checking multiple retailers is worth doing if it's currently unavailable through one.
 The undated format means you're not locked to buying it at the start of the year, which is an advantage over dated planners that lose value if purchased mid-year.